From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Introduction

-To address the gap identified above, this paper presents a version of WFL based on frequency-domain data, which forms the frequency-domain counterpart of the original time-domain WFL.
-We also take into account the conjugate symmetry of the frequency-domain data, and, thereby, fully exploit the available information (resulting in up to $2$ orders of PE per excited frequency).
-Compared to the preliminary conference version of this work~\cite{Meijer2024-nmpc}, we not only include detailed proofs of the frequency-domain WFL, but we also present an extension that allows the use of multiple data sets, which is particularly relevant when dealing with multi-input multi-output (MIMO) systems.
+In this paper, we present a frequency-domain version of WFL to bridge this gap and enable the \emph{direct} use of raw frequency-domain data in data-driven analysis and control.
+Some key challenges in doing so are \begin{enumerate*}[label=(\alph*)] \item to devise a suitably-structured data matrix, which contains \emph{raw} frequency-domain data and appropriately accounts for conjugate symmetry of the frequency-domain data, \item to define the notion of persistence of excitation directly in terms of raw frequency-domain data, and \item to come up with a proof that, unlike~\cite{Ferizbegovic2021}, also applies to \emph{unstable systems}. \end{enumerate*} Compared to the preliminary conference version of this work~\cite{Meijer2024-nmpc}, we not only include detailed proofs of the frequency-domain WFL, but we also present an extension that allows the use of multiple data sets, which is particularly relevant when dealing with multi-input multi-output (MIMO) systems.
 This extension complements a similar extension to multiple data sets presented in~\cite{vanWaarde2020} for the original time-domain WFL.
 We also illustrate several important applications of our results, which are new compared to the preliminary version~\cite{Meijer2024-nmpc}, including frequency-domain data-driven simulation, linear quadratic regulator (LQR) design, and a method to evaluate the transfer function of the unknown system at a desired complex frequency based on a finite amount of frequency-domain data.
 The latter complements a similar result based on time-domain data found in~\cite{Markovsky2024}.
 Finally, we use our results to propose a frequency-domain data-driven predictive control (FreePC) scheme, which provides a frequency-domain counterpart of the celebrated DeePC scheme that is based on the original time-domain version of WFL.
 In fact, we prove that, under appropriate conditions, the new FreePC scheme is equivalent to the corresponding DeePC scheme.
-We also showcase some key benefits of FreePC and the use of frequency-domain data in general in a numerical case study.
-These benefits include the ability to collect data in closed loop with a pre-stabilizing controller so that our results may also be applied to unstable systems, dealing with noisy data, without increasing computational complexity, and intuitively visualizing the uncertainty in the data as a result of noise and transient phenomena.
+We also present a numerical case study to demonstrate the key benefits of FreePC and the use of frequency-domain data, including the ability to collect data in closed loop with a pre-stabilizing controller so that our results can also be applied to unstable systems, dealing with noisy data without increasing computational complexity, and intuitively visualizing the uncertainty in the data as a result of noise and transient phenomena.